raphaelpierquin/crossword-generator/README.md

 # Crossword generator
-Generates crosswords and exports them to htlm, png or ascii
+Generates crosswords and exports them to HTML, png or ascii.

 # Thanks
-to Bryan Helmig for his inspiration for this script.
+- to Bryan Helmig for his inspiration for this script.
 He did a lot of work which I could improve in some ways.
 See http://bryanhelmig.com/python-crossword-puzzle-generator/ for his code.
+- to Daniel Nögel for his work.

+# Still TODO !
+- The "solution" feature is not totally implemented for the CSV output.
+- Add a way to rework on existing output crosswords.

 # License
 GPLv3